coderefinery/reproducible-research/_episodes/04-reproducible-envs.md

 ### Singularity

 - [Singularity](http://singularity.lbl.gov/) is aimed at scientific community and to run scientific workflows on HPC resources.
-- Docker is compatible with Singularity:
 - Docker images can be converted into Singularity images.

 ---